 This test is broken down into two subtests: reading and writing.
-To meet the qualifing score on the Communications and Literacy test, you must meet the qualifing score of 70 on both parts.
+To meet the qualifing score on the Communications and Literacy test, you must meet the qualifing score of 240 on each section.
 If you do not pass one of the subtests you can register to take the subtest at any given test administration.
 The Communication and Literacy MTEL is required of all licensure candidates.

 General Curriculum Test and Foundations of Reading Test

-Passing scores on these two tests are required of individuals seeking Initial Licensure as an Elementary teacher or a Teacher of Students with Moderate Disabilities (PreK-8, 5-12), and Teachers of the Visually Impaired.
+Passing scores on these two tests are required of individuals seeking Initial Licensure as an Elementary teacher, Teacher of Students with Moderate Disabilities (PreK-8, 5-12), and Teachers of the Visually Impaired.
 Individuals seeking Initial Licensure as a Teacher of Students with Moderate Disabilities at the secondary level may either take the General Curriculum Test or a Subject Matter test in a specific discipline taught at that level.

 Subject Matter Tests

 These tests consist of multiple-choice items and open-reponse items.
 The subject matter tests measure proficiency of the subject area at the level required of an educator in the Massachusetts public schools.

 MTEL Contact Information